Wami Agro

 Seed Round in 2014

-SiembraViva is an online platform based in Sibundoy, Colombia, that facilitates the sale of organic produce from small farmers to urban consumers.
-The company focuses on promoting regenerative organic agriculture by connecting these producers directly with environmentally conscious customers.
-SiembraViva specializes in organic vegetables and offers a range of organic certified products, supporting local farmers while providing consumers with access to fresh, sustainable food options.
+SiembraViva is a company based in Sibundoy, Colombia, that operates an online platform facilitating the sale of organic produce from small farmers to urban consumers.
+The company is dedicated to promoting regenerative organic agriculture, helping small producers develop sustainable farming practices.
+By connecting these producers directly with conscious consumers, SiembraViva specializes in the online grocery sector, focusing on organic vegetables that are certified for quality.
+This approach not only supports local farmers but also caters to the growing demand for organic products among urban populations.

 Global Easy Water Products